Installing Debian could be easy or complicated depending upon the ISO you choose.

 Half of the battle in installing Debian is choosing the correct ISO.
 Surprisingly, it is really difficult to navigate through its website and find that ISO which is the easiest for a new Debian user.

-If you click the Download button on the homepage of Debian website, it downloads a minimal net install file which will be super complicate for a regular user.
+If you click the Download button on the homepage of Debian website, it downloads a minimal net install file which will be super complicated for a regular user.
 Please DO NOT use this.

 Instead, you should go for the live ISO.
 But here is a catch, there are separate live versions with non-free software (includes drivers for your networking hardware).